volt-software/Ichor/docs/02-CMakeOptions.md

 ## ICHOR_DISABLE_RTTI

+Turned on by default.
 Disables `dynamic_cast<>()` in most cases as well as `typeid`.
 Ichor is an opinionated piece of software and we strongly encourage you to disable RTTI.
 We believe `dynamic_cast<>()` is wrong in almost all instances.
 Virtual methods and double dispatch should be used instead.
 If, however, you really want to use RTTI, use this option to re-enable it.

 ## ICHOR_USE_MIMALLOC